Personal Injury Lawyer

 For these reasons, it is important to seek medical treatment immediately after any bicycle accident, even if there are no visible injuries or broken bones.
 Often, the adrenaline from the incident will cause a person to miss deeper, underlying injuries that will become more and more painful as time progresses.
 A physical therapist or orthopaedic specialist can provide more targeted examination and provide treatment to get a person back on their feet after a bicycle accident.

 Insurance companies often take advantage of a lack of visible injuries to try and tell a person that he or she isn’t really injured and should accept a small settlement, but this is only to their advantage.
-If you’ve been injured in a bicycle accident, contact an AZ bicycle injury attorney immediately to ensure your rights are protected.
+If you’ve been injured in a bicycle accident, contact a bicycle injury attorney immediately to ensure your rights are protected.